Increase Your Profits

 3. Service.
 Packages offer different levels of service.
 Higher level packages are more hands on and those clients have greater access to you.

 - Silver.
 Price sensitive clients typically opt for the silver level package.
 They receive a basic, minimal level of service.
-Or they simply get instruction on how to implement something.
+Or they simply get instruction on how to maintain their books.

 - Gold.
 The gold level package is your most popular package.
 This option includes the services that the majority of your clients need along with regular consultations

 - Diamond.
-At the diamond level, your team handles all the work from training to implementation and consult with you regularly.
+At the diamond level, your practice handles all the work from training to implementation.
+Diamond clients meet with you for scheduled advisory meetings.

-This approach is counter-intuitive to how most entrepreneurs traditionally set up their business.
+This approach is counter-intuitive to how most accounting professionals traditionally set up their firms.
 You gradually realize your clients aren’t buying things.
-Rather, they invest in solutions which help them reach their goals.
+Rather, they invest in solutions which you help them achieve.

 Own Your Expertise